 Postponed means a Competition Fixture which has not commenced as scheduled.

-Registered means registered and eligible in PlayFootball in accordance with the 2022 FV Registration Regulations.
+Registered means registered and eligible in PlayFootball in accordance with the 2025FV Registration Regulations.

 Regrading Result means a result which has been attributed due to a team that has been regraded into a Competition.